ASAE ForesightWorks Drivers of Change: Workforce and Workplace

 Automating Work

-Machine learning, innovative robotics, data analytics, and affective computing mean that growing swaths of work are potentially automatable.
-The impacts of automation on work and workers will vary substantially by industry, occupation, and even workplace—but they could transform most kinds of work and affect workers at every level, including senior management.
-Associations’ members and their own workforces will increasingly be affected by automation.
+Machine learning, robotics, data analytics, and the internet of things are making growing swaths of work automatable.
+The adoption of automation will vary substantially by industry, occupation, and even workplace—but automation could transform most kinds of work and affect workers at every level, including senior management.
+Associations’ members and their own workforces will increasingly be reshaped as automation transforms the work of organizations.

 Changing Science